 Summary of proposal

-This paper proposes two or three function templates that can be used to solve the problems above and have the added benefit of annotating the use of the copy-swap idiom in user code.
+This paper proposes two function templates (plus two more in the alternative design) that can be used to solve the problems above and have the added benefit of annotating the use of the copy-swap idiom in user code.
 The functions use metaprogramming to determine if a type uses an allocator and, if so, it ensures that the temporary copy used for the copy-swap idiom uses the correct allocator.
 Because the presence or absence of an allocator is determined at compile-time, these function templates are usable in generic code, where the type being swapped may or may not use an allocator.
 The general copy-swap idiom using these facilities would look like the following:

 T xprime(copy_swap_helper(x));